cdervis/Polly/Docs/docs/publishing.md

 cmake --build build --config Release --parallel
 ```

 On Windows, your game will run without any necessary runtime installations.
-Polly uses Vulkan on Windows, which requires a graphics driver to be installed.
+Polly uses Direct3D on Windows, which is part of Windows and requires no further installations.

 ## macOS

 On macOS, your game will run without any necessary runtime installations.
-Polly uses Metal on macOS, which requires no further installations, as it is part of macOS.
+Polly uses Metal on macOS, which is part of macOS and requires no further installations.

 The **minimum required** macOS version for Polly is **13.5** (macOS Ventura).